morithedev/gods-panel/README.md

 ### This addon was created to simplify gameplay and add variety.
 I dont condone hacking or the use of cheats.
 The script is currently publicly available, which is why you may see many renamed copies like the one created by "hmza".

-some players called my script “AI trash” so in the next update o plan to add something interesting that will eliminate the need for other scripts. ill start rn
+some players called my script “AI trash” so in the next update i plan to add something interesting that will eliminate the need for other scripts. ( 5 phases ) ill start rn

 Phase 1 - done